20 December 2019

 By Stephen Wiblin, Head of Clinical and Strategy & Development

-At Allity, our primary focus is ensuring that our residents are able to Live Every day, Love what they do and Shine.
-This extends to our Home’s physical environment, which have been purposefully designed to allow our residents the freedom and comforts to move in and out of the surrounding grounds at their leisure.
+At Allity, our primary focus is ensuring that our residents are able to live every day, love what they do and shine.
+This extends to our Home’s physical environment, which have been purposefully designed to allow our residents the freedom and comfort to move in and out of the surrounding grounds at their leisure.

-Our Home’s adopt a Person-centred, and where possible a restraint free approach.
+Our Homes adopt a person-centered approach, and where possible a restraint free environment.

-A person-centred approach is way of thinking that preserves the human rights of any individual.
-All residents are entitled to respect and protection of their basic rights and freedoms, regardless of where they live.
+A person-centered approach is way of thinking that preserves the human rights of any individual.
+All residents are entitled to respect and protect their basic freedoms, regardless of where they live.

-Environmental restraint is the restriction of movement by the resident without the resident’s explicit and informed consent.
+Environmental restraint is the restriction of a resident's movement without their explicit and informed consent.
 Examples of environmental restraint include:

-If it is decided, after careful consideration of all options, that restraint is to be used in the resident’s best interests, then it is still restraint, and precautions must be observed in the care of the resident who is restrained.
-Usually these decisions are made in the interests of the resident’s safety.
+If it is decided, after careful consideration of all options, that restraint is to be used in the resident’s best interests, it will still be defined as restraint, and precautions must be taken in the care of that resident.
+Usually these decisions are made in the interests of safety.
 However, the expected benefits need to be weighed against the potential harm of any form of restraint.

 Perimeter restraints include:

-However there may be some situations where a resident due to either physical or cognitive limitations may not be able to easily understand or process this information.
-For this reason, Allity interpret this as constituting environmental restraint, and hence work collaboratively with our residents and their families to ensure the appropriate authorisations and safety precautions are maintained.
+However there may be some situations where a resident, due to either physical or cognitive limitations may not be able to easily operate the keypad system.
+As such, Allity interpret this as a form of environmental restraint, in which case, we work collaboratively with the resident and their family to ensure the appropriate authorisations and safety precautions are in place to maintain freedoms.

-Allity also recognise the importance of safety for our residents, and much like you wouldn’t keep your own doors unlocked and open at night, Allity’s keypad entries are primarily designed to maintain resident safety, and also control temperatures in the Home during the cold winter months, and warm summer periods.
+Allity recognises the importance of safety for our residents, and much like you, would not keep your own doors unlocked and open at night.
+Allity’s keypad entries are primarily designed to maintain resident safety, and also control temperatures in the Home during the cold winter months, and warm summer periods.

-This is a critical issue for Allity, and where possible all efforts are maintained to minimise the use of restrictive practices, including environmental restraints.
+A balance between ensuring the safety of our residents and maintaining freedom of choice is vitally important for Allity, and where possible all efforts are made to minimise the use of any restrictive practices, including environmental restraints.

 Further information can be found at the following link:

-Got a question about medicine, care or technology or want to send some feedback?
+Got a question about environmental restraints or want to send some feedback?
 Ask an Allity Expert.